Br3nda/drupal-module-boost/README.txt

   server has not been specifically tested by the author, it may, in fact, work, since they claim to support .htaccess files and to have mod_rewrite compatibility.
 Feedback on this would be appreciated.)
-* At the moment, Windows users are S.O.L. due to the use of symlinks and Unix-specific shell commands.
-The author has no personal interest in supporting Windows but will accept well-documented, non-detrimental patches to that effect (see http://drupal.org/node/174380).
+* At the moment, Windows is untested.
+It *should* work, but it's untested ATM.

 BUG REPORTS
 -----------